osrf/gazebo_tutorials/haptix_install/tutorial.md

 Download the latest version of the client SDK from [here](http://osrf-distributions.s3.amazonaws.com/haptix/hx_gz_sdk-0.1.0.zip).

-Unzip the zip file into your HAPTIX prefered working folder.
+Unzip the zip file into your preferred HAPTIX folder.
 For example: `C:\Users\osrf\Desktop\haptix-ws`.

 ## Installing the client library SDK in Linux